heungheung/weblogic-operator-tutorialx/tutorials/install.operator.md

 ## Install the Operator operator with a Helm chart ##

 ---
 Note!
-If you don't use the prepared VirtualBox desktop environment first clone the WebLogic Operator git repository to your desktop.
+If you don't use the prepared VirtualBox desktop environment, you will need to first clone the WebLogic Operator git repository to your desktop.
 ```
 git clone https://github.com/oracle/weblogic-kubernetes-operator.git  -b 2.0
 ```